mrbalov/mrb/_posts/organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion/2024-12-12-organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion.md

 From the first glance, you may think that this article tries to convince you using the Microservice Architecture.
 Like, split your system in modules/services, host them independently and live a happy life.
 Microservice Architecture is a modern solution that has its pros and cons.
 However, splitting a system into modules doesn’t always means that you must implement the Microservice Architecture.

-If your intention to improve a monolith system, I would recommend you following the [[8]](#references) reference as a step-by-step tutorial for making monolith a better system.
-As an example, you may consider splitting a monolith into a moduled monolith, which aligns with all concepts described in this article.
+If your intention to improve a monolith system, I would recommend you following the Sam Newman's step-by-step tutorial for making monolith a better system. [<sup>8</sup>](#references) As an example, you may consider splitting a monolith into a modular monolith, which aligns with all concepts described in this article.

 ## What’s Next?

 My strong recommendation is to proceed with deep investigation of foundational terms that you can find at the start of the article.
 If you want to improve a system you are responsible for, you need to rely only on trustworthy resources like books and official guides.

 If you don’t know what kind your system of, you may want to start from the introspection.
-This means you need to understand how the given system operates and document it properly according to the <abbr title="Software Engineering Institute">SEI recommendations [[2]](#references).
-It will be impossible to guess about a system without appropriate views.
+This means you need to understand how the given system operates and document it properly according to the <abbr title="Software Engineering Institute">SEI recommendations. [<sup>2</sup>](#references) It will be impossible to guess about a system without appropriate views.

 Try to concentrate not at code but at the product.
 Code makes the product but not backward.
 That is, try to design the architecture that fits requirements and avoid changes and synthetic improvements just for fun.